Zoom Lens Macro

 Exposure Program: manual

 This photograph of a dragonfly was taken with a Nikkor 55-200mm zoom lens.
-The aperture was kept to a low f number f/4.2, which resulted in a nicely blurred background.
-Thus leaving the main subject as the focal point of the image.
-Considering the zoom lens in this case wasn’t fully zoomed out to it’s fullest, the blured background effect is still seen.
+The aperture is kept to a low f number f/4.2, which results in a nicely blurred background.
+This leaves the main subject as the focal point of the image.

 Even though the lens in this case isn’t fully zoomed out to it’s fullest, the blurred background effect is still achievable.

 It is also easy to see the nice detail in the dragonfly that was captured.
 The fine hairs on the legs and body of the insect are plainly visible.
 So too the magnificent patterns of the dragonflies wings.
 What you probably miss not using a dedicated macro lens is the mesh type detail in the insects eyes.
 Because a macro lens is usually a 1:1 magnification, therefore greater detail is achieved.